axeltlarsson/receptdatabasen-api/frontend/README.md

 # receptdatabasen-frontend
-The new SPA Elm frontend fro receptdatabasen.
+The new SPA Elm frontend for receptdatabasen.